 Since the middle of 2014, the plight of Eritreans and other refugees in Europe was compounded when hundreds of thousands of migrants and refugees from the Middle East — especially Syria, Afghanistan and Iraq — began traveling from Turkey to Greece then through the Balkans toward northern European countries such as Germany.
 This new “eastern” migration came to be even larger than the continuing central Mediterranean crossing described above; it was aided by an even more massive and lucrative smuggling operation; it appeared to be unstoppable; it caused chaos among European nations with respect to established cross-border transit protocols and inter-European burden sharing; it generated enormous consternation within the United Nations and the Western humanitarian community due to the limits of humanitarian resources; and many Europeans came to perceive it as having engendered a cultural and political crisis of existential proportions.

 On the diplomatic front, in June 2016, the European Union — after having earlier in the year agreed to provide the Eritrean regime with over $200 million in general development funding so as to mitigate perceived economic causes of the population outflow — announced a plan to provide that regime specifically with funding to help prevent Eritreans from escaping their country.
+Similarly, the EU has funded and encouraged Sudanese border security measures, which may have contributed to the increase in Sudan’s arrest and refoulement of Eritreans in 2017.
 A February 2017 report by Medecins Sans Frontieres (Doctors Without Borders) tracks the plight specifically of Eritrean refugees — from the intolerable repression within Eritrea, to the horrors of crossing Libya and the Mediterranean, to the current European attempts to push them back into Libya where further atrocities await them.